26 September 2024

 • Physically, with violence or the threat of violence.
 Fists, guns, whatever.
 Remember, the patriarch is king, so he recognizes no government or police outside himself.

 Now as a metaphor, the idea of umbrellas is fundamentally stupid.
 Who puts umbrellas under other umbrellas?
-Why is the top umbrella incapable of protecting everyone under it?
-If the wife gets out from under her husband’s umbrella, God’s umbrella suddenly becomes useless?—how’s that work?
-But patriarchs and sexists never bother to ask these questions.
-They like the umbrellas.
+If the top umbrella can truly protect everything under it, there’s no need for other umbrellas!
+If the wife wife gets out from under her husband’s umbrella, why would God’s umbrella suddenly become useless?—how’s that work?

 Some patriarchs try to disguise their heresy by putting “Jesus” on the top umbrella, not “God.”
 In so doing, all they’ve done is create an unbiblical go-between, keeping people from Jesus.
 There’s still only one Lord, and it’s not any bloody patriarch.